Nueva Ecija, Philippines: What to pack, what to wear, and when to go [2024]

 Travel adapter

-A plug adapter that supports outlet types A, B and C. Check that you get the right kind.
-The majority of adapters available online are simply plug changers and require your devices to change the voltage themselves.
+A plug adapter that supports outlet types A, B and C. Ensure that you find the right kind.
+The vast majority of adapters that you can buy are just plug changers and require your electronics to convert the voltage themselves.
 If yours can't do that they could get destroyed.
-This one is sufficent for most places.
+This one works in most areas.

 Power bank for devices